 The Australian Shepherd Siberian Husky mix makes one of the cutest designer dogs out there.
 This particular mix is also referred to as the Aussie Siberian, or the Australian Husky.
-This guy is becoming increasingly popular and for very good reason, and so we thought our readers needed a guide dedicated just to him!
+This pup is becoming increasingly popular and for very good reason!
+In fact, these two breeds are consistently compared to one another as reliable family companions.

 Not only is the Australian Husky an inquisitive and energetic pooch, but he is also very charismatic, entertaining and talky.
 He also loves cuddles with his human pack every now and then, just as long as you have given him everything that he needs, and wants, during his long day.
 But he also likes alone time and is independent enough not to need constant human interaction.